Ingredients for Beef Tenderloin With Bordelaise Sauce Caramelized Carrots And's

 - 1 bay leaf

-- Cabernet Sauvignon Wine
+- 1 1/2 cups Cabernet Sauvignon wine

-How to Make Beef Tenderloin With Bordelaise Sauce Caramelized Carrots And S
+How to Make Beef Tenderloin With Bordelaise Sauce Caramelized Carrots And's

 - **Prepare the Bordelaise Sauce:** In a 3-quart saucepan over medium heat, melt 4 tablespoons of butter.
 Add the minced shallots and sauté, stirring occasionally, until tender and lightly golden (6-8 minutes).